 Why computer science is essential

 - Computer science teaches you the solutions to common problems that arise when coding.
-It’s much easier to deal with a problem if you you’ve seen similar ones before.
+It’s much easier to deal with a problem if you’ve seen similar ones before.

 - Computer science trains you to capture problems with math.
 It’ll make you code in smarter ways, and save you from feeling confused when dealing with complex problems.